ESIPFed/open-data-education/README.md

 |Visualization |Introduction to HoloViews    | [Tutorial 5](/05_data_visualization.ipynb)  |
 |Scaling-up |Using Dask and Pangeo  | [Tutorial 6](/06_scalingup_pangeo.ipynb)  |

-## Issues
+## Issues/Collaboration

 **Feedback/new tutotrial**
-You can request new content or give general feedback through Gitub issues as well by creating an issue or doing a pull request.
+You can request new content or give general feedback through Gitub issues or collaborate on these materials by creating a Pull Request.

 ## Acknowledgements

-The contents of this repository was developed by Aji John and Amanda Tan at the University of Washington with funding from the ESIPLab Summer 2020 Incubator Award 2020 and NASA ROSES.
+The contents of this repository was developed by Aji John and Amanda Tan at the University of Washington with funding from the ESIPLab Summer 2020 Incubator Award 2020.
 <!-- #endregion -->

 ```python